 - Details of the activities or items to be funded from each earmarked reserve and how they support the FRA’s strategy to deliver a good quality service to the public.
 Where an earmarked reserve is intended to fund a number of projects or programmes (for example a change or transformation reserve), details of each programme or project to be funded should be set out.

-- a.
-Funding for planned expenditure on projects and programmes over the period of the current MTFP.
+- Funding for planned expenditure on projects and programmes over the period of the current MTFP.

-- b.
-Funding for specific projects and programmes beyond the current planning period.
+- Funding for specific projects and programmes beyond the current planning period.

 c.
 As a general contingency or resource to meet other expenditure needs held in accordance with sound principles of good financial management (e.g. insurance).